EmmaBest/Val-Broeksmit-audio/README.md

  * October 01, 2020 - Second trial date (if not resolved at the first)

 ## 2021
+### April
- * April 6, 2021 - Last time Val is seen before he goes "missing"
+ * April 06, 2021 - Last time Val is seen before he goes "missing"

+### July
+ * July 03, 2021 - Last modified date of the Val FBI audio
+ * July 05, 2021 - Creation of the zip file with the Val FBI audio that Rocco Castoro shared

 ## 2022
 ### March
- * March 31, 2021 - Val and Marie are evicted from the Artist Brewery Lofts
+ * March 31, 2022 - Val and Marie are evicted from the Artist Brewery Lofts

 ### April
  * April 2022 - Val has restraining order taken out against him, complaints of harassment and threats are filed